Make yourself the perfect Medieval dress!

-Buy our full-size paper pattern with complete instructions and historical notes for 14th century Kirtle or "Cotehardie" with long buttoned or laced or short sleeves with or without tippets.
+Our full-size paper pattern with complete instructions and historical notes help you make a 14th century Kirtle or "Cotehardie" with long or short buttoned or laced sleeves with or without tippets.
 Northern European and Italian variants included.
 A variety of closures and neckline options are also included.

 RH017 fits busts 28"-48" and waists 23"-41".
 All Sizes in one envelope.